 He may wish to perform the following tests:

-Urinalysis to check for high levels of calcium in the urine.
+- Urinalysis will reveal high levels of calcium in the urine.

-X-Ray may reveal mineralisation of certain tissues and look for bone loss.
+- An x-ray which will reveal mineralisation of certain tissues as well as bone loss.

 Prompt veterinary attention is vital to remove as much vitamin D as possible and prevent further absorption.
-Your cat will need aggressive treatment, and will be required to stay in hospital for several days.
+Your cat will need aggressive treatment and will be required to stay in the hospital for several days.

 Treatment is aimed at lowering serum calcium levels, increasing urinary calcium excretion and decreasing absorption of calcium via the intestines.
 This may include:

-Calcitonin is a hormone which is produced by the C cells of the thyroid gland when blood levels of calcium are elevated.
+- Calcitonin is a hormone which is produced by the C cells of the thyroid gland when blood levels of calcium are elevated.
 It works by inhibiting the activity and formation of osteoclasts (cells in the bone which breaks down bone tissue).
-When calcium in the bone is broken down by the osteoclasts, it enters the bloodstream.
+Calcium enters the bloodstream when osteoclasts break down bone.
 Your veterinarian may prescribe an injectable synthetic form of this hormone to help bring down calcium levels.

-Furosemide is a loop diuretic (water tablet) which may be given to increase excretion of calcium via the kidneys.
+- Furosemide is a loop diuretic (water tablet) to increase excretion of calcium via the kidneys.

-Prednisolone may be prescribed to reduce bone and intestinal absorption of calcium and increase kidney excretion.
+- Prednisolone to reduce bone and intestinal absorption of calcium and increase kidney excretion.

 Never give your cat supplements unless told to do so by a veterinarian.

-Avoid the use of rodenticides if possible.
-Keep all poisons locked away from cats.
+Avoid the use of rodenticides if possible and keep all poisons locked away from cats.

-Feed a well-balanced diet.
-Home prepared is fine, but liver and fish should only be given occasionally and in small amounts.
+Feed a well-balanced diet, home-prepared is fine but only feed liver and fish in small amounts.

 Keep all medications and creams away from your cat.
 While most tend to be more discriminating than dogs, some cats are curious enough to eat medications they shouldn’t, especially kittens.

 Don’t let your cats hunt.
-This is a hard one to control but there are many risks associated with hunting.
 A poisoned rat or mouse is going to be slower and easier prey than a healthy one.